unbearable: FOR RISK TAKERS & ADVENTURERS

 Russian River - 1917

 What: Laugh and smile- they're both free.
-Don't take yourself too seriously.
+Don't take yourself too serious.
 Work hard and play hard.
 Spend quality time with loved ones because life can be short and unpredictable at best. when you look back- it's the time spent WITH THESE PEOPLE that you'll remember.

 Now you can put down your phone.